 By celebrating success, you will lift the morale of the project team and remind the project manager of what has been achieved so far.

 A proper project manager report example will be accessible for a wide audience.You'll be writing a project plan for many people, many of whom will not have had direct exposure to your team, your company, or the task/s at hand.
 When we say write for aliens, we mean writing for someone who has no clue what's happening.

 Even the simplest of abbreviations or presumptions can be interpreted as something entirely different by someone else.
 Leave no room for error or misunderstanding.

 Don't be afraid to use visuals

-Visual supports are fantastic for getting your point across or displaying information more clearly.
-Visual aids can break up the monotony of the report if it's a lot of copy, which will be a welcomed relief on the eyes for any reader.
+Visual support is fantastic for getting your point across or displaying information more clearly in a project status report.
+Visual aids can break up the monotony of the report if there's a lot of copy, which will be a welcomed relief on the eyes of any reader.

 They say a picture is worth a thousand words and for a good reason, if you're struggling to get your point across, then look for an example of it online.
 Use visuals as a supporting example of what you're saying.

 Despite each project having its own landscape, you can surprise yourself with the amount that you can automate in your reporting process.
 Learn how to make the most of excel spreadsheets and tool integrations to see how you can backfill or auto-populate data into your project report.

 It's these small time-saving hacks that will make your project report more efficient and better looking in the future.

 A Project Report Template